offcanvas background graphic

 HubSpot comes with hundreds of default properties defined by a specific object (Contacts, Companies, Deals, Tickets) that cover all the basics and then some—a few can even be modified to your unique needs.
 If you have specific reporting or segmentation needs not covered by a default property, you’ll need to create a custom property to store data.

-Custom Properties Worksheet
+Custom Properties Worksheet_HS Gallery

 Effective and Powerful Custom Properties: Your HubSpot Secret Weapon